GeWu-Lab/OGM-GE_CVPR2022/README.md

 and we also provid pre-processing, training, testing, and tools in addition.

-**Paper Title: "Balanced Multimodal Learning via On-the-fly Gradient Modulation" Xiaokang Peng*, Yake Wei*, Andong Deng, Dong Wang, and Di Hu Accepted by: IEEE Conference on Computer Vision and Pattern Recognition(CVPR 2022) The link of paper will be released soon**
+**Paper Title: "Balanced Multimodal Learning via On-the-fly Gradient Modulation"
+Authors: Xiaokang Peng*, Yake Wei*, Andong Deng, Dong Wang, and Di Hu Accepted by: IEEE Conference on Computer Vision and Pattern Recognition(CVPR 2022) The link of paper will be released soon**